 Design and build planes and rockets.

-This course is ideal for students who enjoy engineering challenges, problem solving, and exploring how aircraft and spacecraft are designed.
-A combination of traditional lessons and project-based exploration guides students throughout the week, encouraging curiosity, creativity, and iterative thinking.
+Students participate in engineering challenges, problem solving, and exploration of how aircraft and spacecraft are designed.
+A combination of traditional lessons and project-based exploration guides students throughout the session, encouraging curiosity, creativity, and iterative thinking.
 A logical sequence of activities helps students connect key physics ideas to real aerospace systems.

 Throughout the course, students investigate how forces like lift, thrust, drag, and gravity shape flight and learn how engineers refine ideas through testing and iteration.
-They design and test a wide range of models, from paper helicopters and hot-air balloons to custom airfoils, gliders, and propeller planes.
 Students experiment with simple rocketry, build a functioning wind tunnel, and use computer-assisted design tools to create their own jet concepts.
 They also explore satellites, space missions, and current aerospace innovations.
 Fairfax Collegiate provides all necessary materials, and students collaborate in pairs or small groups for many activities.

 At the end of the course, instructors upload a collection of photos and videos showcasing student work for families to access.
 Students leave with a stronger understanding of aerospace engineering and the confidence to tackle more advanced engineering, physics, or design projects.